Background pattern

 Hepatic insufficiency

-When using prolonged blocks, for example, by repeated administration, the repeated doses of mepivacaine should be reduced by 50% in patients with Child-Pugh grade C liver disease and the total dose in 24 hours should not exceed 750 mg of mepivacaine.
+When using prolonged blocks, for example, through repeated administration, the repeated doses of mepivacaine should be reduced by 50% in patients with hepatic disease of grade C (Child-Pugh classification) and the total dose in 24 hours should not exceed 750 mg of mepivacaine.

 Renal insufficiency

-No dose reduction is necessary for surgical anesthesia until 24 hours in patients with renal dysfunction.
+A dose reduction is not necessary for surgical anesthesia up to 24 hours in patients with renal dysfunction.

 Administration:

-• Intradermal, subcutaneous, intramuscular, periarticular for local anesthesia by infiltration.
+• Intradermal, subcutaneous, intramuscular, periarticular route for infiltration anesthesia.

-• Perineural or epidural for nerve conduction block.
+• Perineural or epidural route for nerve conduction block.

 1. Choose the lowest possible dosage.